wp-plugins/bepro-listings/readme.txt

 == Frequently Asked Questions ==

+= How do I implement custom form fields? =

+You will need our form builder addon

 = Can I make Money With this Plugin? =

 Yes, you can charge users points to post a listing or you can use one of our membership addons